Best Things to See in Lisbon in Three Days

 A Great Night Out at Super Mario

-We were meeting Kasia and Radek from our time in Porto at a local restaurant called Super Mario on the recommendation of their walking tour guide.
 You order food and drinks, and then the owner tells you the price to pay!
-We thought we would try it and see.
+We thought we’d give it a try and see.

 Dessert devoured, the owner now appeared with a cherry liqueur just as potent.